GitNMirrors/PowerSensor/README.md

 Now add a 4,7k Ohm pullup resistor between the red and black wire.

-The green wire remains unconnected.
+The green wire unsued and remains unconnected.

 ## Software